seanhellier/Pudexim-Railroad/README.md

 After establishing the repository on your computer, open a terminal and enter "npm install moment --save" to install Moment.js, required to handle the timekeeping process.

-Run the software by entering "npm start" in a terminal window.
+Run the software by launching index.html in a browswer.

 ## Built With